Teen & Adolescent Program in Colorado Springs

 Therapies and Supports We Use

-Our holistic, integrative approach includes each teenager getting a dedicated therapist and case manager through treatment.
-With this comes personalized therapy for young adults and mental health resources for teens.
+Our integrative, holistic approach includes each teenager getting a dedicated therapist and case manager through treatment.
+With this comes personalized therapy for teens and young adults, along with comprehensive mental health resources to support lasting recovery.

 Evidence-Based Care